-When you were a little girl, you fanaticized about the man of your dreams all the time.
+When you were a little girl, you fanaticized about the man of your dreams.
 When you finally met him, you were head over heels.
-Your dream had come true!
+Your dreams had come true!

 Then, when you first got married, the word “divorce” probably never even occurred to you.